zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In this section, we shall develop a theory of electromagnetic scattering by particles of an arbitrary size.
 It serves as the extension of the theory of Rayleigh (dipole) scattering for small particles.
 This can be accomplished in two different ways.
 The first way is to perform a multipole series expansion of the electromagnetic potential (using Eqn.
 18.11 and 18.13), and treat electromagnetic scattering as a boundary value problem; this leads to the Lorenz-Mie-Debye solution of the *differential* form of the Maxwell equations.
 The second method takes advantage of the *integral* expression of the electromagnetic potential (Eqn.
 9.14), with the interpretation of the scattering object as a collection of dipoles (as per Eqn.
 10.14); this leads to the surface (Eqn.
 1x.14) and the volume integral equations (Eqn.
 11.25.1).

-Unfortunately, evaluation of these integrals poses a challenge: not just because the expressions themselves are complicated, but also because they require the values of the internal field (not known apriori) to be specified either in the interior or on the surface of the scattering object.
+Unfortunately, evaluation of these integrals poses a challenge: not just because the expressions themselves are complicated, but also because they require the values of the internal field (not known apriori) to be specified either across the entire interior or on the surface of the scattering object.
 Formally, this leads to a recursive integral equation (Eqn.
 14.22) of the transition operator, and the solution generates a Born series expansion (Eqn.
 14.20) of the electric field.
 In practice, under certain conditions, one can make an educated guess about the approximate form of the internal field, which allows one to bypass the recursive integral equation and jump straight into the volume (or the surface) integral equation.
 Below, we shall examine these mathematical techniques in more detail.

 #### Rayleigh-Gans-Born Approximation